MengyuZhang1307/MARGEE/README.md

 ## Contact

 Please refer to the R help document of RoM for specific questions about each function.
-For comments, suggestions, bug reports and questions, please contact Mengyu Zhang (megnyu.zhang@uth.tmc.edu).
+For comments, suggestions, bug reports and questions, please contact Mengyu Zhang (mengyu.zhang@uth.tmc.edu).
 For bug reports, please include an example to reproduce the problem without having to access your confidential data.